cmarchand/shadockCounting/README.md

 I've written another implementation, quite simpler, only based on a word array, and it's available in [master branch](https://github.com/cmarchand/shadockCounting/tree/master).

+In the last commit, I've implemented to shadock to number converter.
+I've been required to separate the two converters in two different features, because of non-found glues.
+No idea why...
+That's not as clear as I expect.

 Enjoy !